 The Company manages its capital to ensure that funds are available or are scheduled to be raised to provide adequate funds to carry out its defined exploration programs and to meet its ongoing administrative costs.
-However, the capital markets remain challenging for junior uranium exploration companies and there is no guarantee that funds can be raised on terms acceptable to the Company.
-The Company considers its capital to be equity, which comprises share capital, reserves and deficit, which at September 30, 2022, totalled \$2,467,782 (December 31, 2021 - deficit of \$247,467).
+However, the capital markets remain challenging for junior exploration companies and there is no guarantee that funds can be raised on terms acceptable to the Company.
+The Company considers its capital to be equity, which comprises share capital, reserves and deficit, which at December 31, 2022, totalled \$2,641,317 (December 31, 2021 - deficit of \$247,467).